 Clinical interests: Sports Health, Foot Surgery, Elbow Problems, Fractures, Knee Problems, Arthroscopic Surgery, ...
 (Read more)

-Dr. Edward Ford's area of specialization is adult orthopedic reconstructive surgery.
-In his practice, he is particularly interested in knee problems and hip problems.
-His professional affiliations include Capital Health and St. Mary Medical Center.
-Dr. Ford obtained his medical school training at UMDNJ-New Jersey Medical School and performed his residency at St. Joseph's Regional Medical Center, Paterson.
-Patient reviews placed Dr. Ford at an average of 4.0 stars out of 5.
-He is an in-network provider for Coventry, United Healthcare HSA, and United Healthcare HMO, in addition to other insurance carriers.
+Dr. Edward Ford is a specialist in adult orthopedic reconstructive surgery.
+Dr. Ford's areas of expertise include the following: knee problems and hip problems.
+His hospital/clinic affiliations include Capital Health and St. Mary Medical Center.
+His education and training includes medical school at UMDNJ-New Jersey Medical School and residency at St. Joseph's Regional Medical Center, Paterson.
+On average, patients gave him a rating of 4.0 stars out of 5.
+Dr. Ford is an in-network provider for Coventry, United Healthcare HSA, United Healthcare HMO, and more.
 He is accepting new patients.

 Clinical interests: Hip Problems, Knee Problems

 Dr. Evan Conte works as an orthopedist and sports medicine specialist in Mercerville, NJ, Trenton, NJ, and Princeton, NJ.
 Dr. Conte is professionally affiliated with St. Francis Hospital, Capital Health, and St. Mary Medical Center.
 He is an in-network provider for several insurance carriers, including United Healthcare Platinum, United Healthcare Compass, and United Healthcare Navigate.
 His practice is open to new patients.
 He studied medicine at Albert Einstein College of Medicine of Yeshiva University.
 Dr. Conte trained at a hospital affiliated with UMDNJ-Robert Wood Johnson Medical School for residency.